mrbrahman/rewind-replay/README.md

 # Current Features
 - Index media photos, videos and audio
-  - Indexer has the ability to run gather metadata for multiple photos at the same time.
+  - Indexer has the ability to run and gather metadata for multiple photos at the same time.
 See `updateIndexerConcurrency` below
   - Indexer can also watch specific folders for new files, and as new files become available, bring them into the respective collection and index them
 - Display photos and videos on a responsive, progressive, scrollable grid
 - Search photos based on their metadata